-We are trying to provide our children with holistic education where they acquire literacy, learn formal subjects as well as inculcate the cherished values of dignity, equality cooperation, self-expression, sense of freedom, self learning and scientific approach.
-They have a good foundation on social science and science.
-Our children have better awareness of health care, Hygiene, Food and Nutrition and computer skills.
-There is a vast scope in this area and we hope to be able to chalk out a viable and better suited computer program for our children.
-We expect them to be able to handle their future better as compared to non-school going children.
+We aim to provide our children a holistic education where they acquire literacy, learn formal subjects, as well as inculcate the cherished values of dignity, equality, cooperation, self-expression, sense of freedom, self learning, and scientific approach.
+Our children have awareness of health-care, hygiene, nutrition, and computers.
+The school provides a strong foundation to children so that they can handle their future confidently.

-We have a team of dedicated teachers, who are constantly exposed to trainings and lectures by the various experts from IITK, Eklavya and other groups.
-The idea is to equip the teachers with new insight into teaching and techniques to tackle certain complicated problems of their subjects and upgrade their knowledge.
-Each teacher has a unique quality about her/him that help the rural children in the learning least hostile environment and children do not feel alienated.
+We have a team of dedicated teachers, who are constantly exposed to trainings and lectures by students and faculty from IIT Kanpur, Eklavya, and other groups.
+The idea is to equip the teachers with new pedagogical insights, conceptual foundations in various subjects.
+The teachers provide a free and friendly environment for rural children to learn without fear.